ImmutableSoft/AutoLM/README.md

 in control of and directly compensated for their creations.
-We believe software users want to be in control of their purchased product activations as well as know their payment goes directly to the creator of the products they purchase.
+We believe software users want to be in control of their purchased product activations as well as know their payment goes entirely to the creator of the products they purchase.
 [ImmutableSoft Inc.](https://immutablesoft.org/) furthers
 their goal of a future where software sales and distribution are open and decentralized with the introduction of the Automated License Manager, or AutoLM.
-Coupled with a decentralized and publicly audit-able resale ecosystem, digital product activations are transformed into digital assets of increased value, while increasing overall afford-ability and desirability.
+Coupled with a decentralized and publicly audit-able resale ecosystem, digital product activations are transformed into digital assets of more inherent value, while increasing overall afford-ability and desirability.

 Together with a software creator presence on the